Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Enable Tor on Particl
 ---------------------

 All you need to do to enable :term:`Tor` on Particl is to launch :term:`Particl Desktop` with the proper instructions.
-Either you to add a special argument to the command you use to launch Particl or you make it a permanent setting.
+Either you add a special argument to the command you use to launch Particl, or you make it a permanent setting.

 Enable by default from GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~